Skip to content

 Benefits of Brachioplasty

-• Minimizes discomfort caused by sagging skin.
+• Minimizes skin irritation or chafing caused by sagging skin

 Dr. Livingston